vascoalexander/CodeComparison-CSharp-Python/Exercises_EN.md

 #### Exercise 2.2.16
 Write a program that randomly shuffles the elements of a list.
 Elements = [3,6,8,7,2,'s','ch','d']

+#### Exercise 2.2.17
+Write a program that initializes an integer list with 10 elements with numbers from the range -40 to 50.

+Output this list formatted line by line (:4d).
+Then reverse the list (the last ones become the first ones) and then output the list again.

+Example:
+First List: 10  -20  3  -10  45  23  -11  0  1  -23
+Second List: -23  1  0  -11  23  45  -10  3  -20  10

 ### 2.3 Dictionaries